Page at a glance

 If you browse the site, use a free checklist form, email support, or buy a digital guide, this page explains the basic privacy rules around that activity.

-It is written for the current launch stage with live checkout, first-party analytics event tracking, and free lead-capture forms in mind.
+It is written to reflect our current practices with live checkout, first-party analytics event tracking, and free lead-capture forms in mind.
 Stripe handles payment processing, lead and event records can be stored in the site database, and this page should be updated again if those provider choices change materially later.

 What this means in practice